MislavJaksic/Knowledge-Repository/RemoteComputing/Putty/README.md

 ## Putty

-A program for connecting to another remote computer.
+A program for connecting to a remote computer.
 Uses SSH (Secure SHell) and telnet.

 ### Installation